India must keep its guard up in view of uncertainties, upheavals of current times: Rajnath | Law-Order

 The Indian Ocean, a key geostrategic space and considered the backyard of the Indian Navy, is witnessing a rising Chinese military footprint forcing the Indian Navy to expand its presence.

-''The Indian Ocean region, with more than two-thirds of the world's oil shipments, take place, one-third of bulk cargo and more than half of container traffic, serves as a key route in achieving the world's own interests,'' Singh said. ''And as I just mentioned, today's changing world certainly impacts these areas as well.
+Singh described the Indian Ocean region as a key route not just for India but for the entire world as it is home to more than two-thirds of the oil shipments, one-third of bulk cargo and over half of the container traffic. ''And as I just mentioned, today's changing world certainly impacts these areas as well.
 As such, we need to be vigilant at all times,'' he said.

+The defence minister said the government is leaving no stone unturned to develop a strong and powerful military and a self-reliant defence industry.

 ''In such a situation, today we have great scope to make full use of our capabilities, take advantage of policies, and move towards making the country an indigenous shipbuilding hub,'' he said.